cj7117041-ops/IIGbp-net/IGBP-Net-github/IGBP-Net-github/Trans1/README.md

 > Make sure to update the `--data_path` argument to point to your dataset.

+## Dataset Divide
+The code for dataset division is located in the "Dataset Divide.py" file.
+Modify the dataset path by yourself

+## Boundary GT
+The related code for the boundary GT is located in the "MyTest.py" file.

 ## Pretrained Weights

 This project uses `pvt_v2_b3.pth` as pretrained weights.Provide pre-training for this model.
 You can download it from the official repository: